jetbrains-academy/Functional_Programming_Scala/Functions as Data/partial_fucntion_application/task.md

 In the example above, we define a function `addN` that takes three arguments, `x`, `y`, and `n`, and returns their sum.
 We then partially apply the `addN` function to set the last argument to 3, using the `_` placeholder for the first two.
 This way, we create a new function, `add3`, that takes only two arguments, `x`, and `y`.
-Finally, we call `add3` with only two arguments, and we get the same result as in the case of the currying function from the previous chapter and the `CalculatorPlusN` example from the first task.
+Finally, we call `add3` with only two arguments, and we get the same result as in the case of the function returning a function from the previous chapter and the `CalculatorPlusN` example from the first task.

 ## Exercise